Key figures for immigration and immigrants

 - Various reasons for immigrating

 Immigrants move to Norway due to work, family, as refugees or to study.
-Since 2007, work has been the most common reason for immigration , followed by family immigration.
+Between 2007 and 2015, work has been the most common reason for immigration, followed by family immigration.
+In 2016, family migration to immigrants or to persons without immigration background was the most common reason for immigration to Norway, followed by refugees and labor migration.

 - Participation in the labour market